Why care for your Kidneys?

 Go for some goji berries

 Goji berries are an important therapeutic food in Chinese medicine and are also used extensively in herbal kidney tonics.
-In TCM, they're traditionally taken to support the health of the kidneys, maintain healthy fluid metabolism, relieve frequent urination, strengthen Jing, and replenish and balance kidney Yin and kidney Yang.
+In TCM, they're traditionally taken to strengthen the kidneys, balance yin and yang, and invigorate jing, plus relieve fatigue when kidney yang is deficient in TCM.

 Get nutty with walnuts and pine nuts